Investors don’t believe they’ll make money on you.

 With Mr. Wonderful leading the way, there are many such investors just waiting for you and your company.

-How to Make Revenue-Based Financing Work for You
+How to make Revenue-Based Financing work for you

 If you have a good profit margin, what if you were to offer people